 Becky Thomas (@BeckyMicrocebus) – Communications

-Becky is an urban ecologist and lecturer at Royal Holloway University of London.
+Becky is an urban ecologist and Senior Lecturer at Royal Holloway University of London.
 Her teaching focuses on ecology, especially in the field and her pedagogic research focuses on using technology to improve field based learning, specifically in using apps and social media.